Case Result · Sexual Abuse & Assault

 Case Details

-Who: Jane (Doe) was a college student who attended a Halloween fraternity party on campus, unaware that the Beta Theta Pi fraternity chapter had a history of misconduct, including allegations of sexual assault against women.
+Who: Jane Doe was a college student who attended a Halloween fraternity party on campus, unaware that the Beta Theta Pi fraternity chapter had a history of misconduct, including allegations of sexual assault against women.

 What Happened: At the party, Jane was targeted and secluded in a bedroom of the fraternity house and sexually assaulted.
 In the lawsuit against Beta Theta Pi and Wesleyan University, both defendants argued they had no legal responsibility.
 Wesleyan University claimed it had no obligation to publish disciplinary records of fraternities—even though it had threatened to shut down the chapter the semester before the assault because the chapter’s conduct was unsafe.
-The fraternity chapter argued the sexual assault, if it occurred, was not authorized and was committed by a member who violated its rules.
+The fraternity chapter argued that the sexual assault, if it occurred, was not authorized and was committed by a member who violated its rules.

 Results